protocol/web3-dev-team/proposals/62-nft-storage-for-nft-hack.md

 For ease of discussion in PRs, consider breaking lines after every sentence or long phrase.
 -->

-This is a proposal for time limited storage of NFT data on IPFS, backed by Filecoin and provided **free** to NFTHack participants during the hack week.
+This is a proposal for time limited storage of NFT data on IPFS, backed by Filecoin and provided **free** to NFTHack participants during the hackathon.

 * Register `nft.storage` (or other cool domain name) and expose a [pinning service API](https://blog.ipfs.io/2021-02-19-go-ipfs-0-8-0/#remote-pinning-services).